-It seems important that a theory in which we shall conduct the correctness proof of Euclid's algorithm will not have non-standard models.
+It seems important that a theory in which we shall conduct the correctness proof of Euclid's algorithm will not have non-standard models, see sections 3, 4,5,6.
 Therefore, we are seeking for a categorical axiomatisation of natural numbers.
-We can choose among: weak second order logic, logic of infinite disjunctions $\mathcal{L}{\omega_1\omega}$ [Eng67, Kar64] and algorithmic logic $\mathcal{L}{\mathcal{A}}$ .
+We can choose among: weak second order logic, logic of infinite disjunctions $\mathcal{L}{\omega_1\omega}$ [Eng67, Kar64] and algorithmic logic $\mathcal{AL}[MS87]$.
 We prefer algorithmic logic for it has a system of axioms and inference rules.
-Moreover in the language of algorithmic logic we dispose the formulas that express the semantical properties of programs.
+Moreover in the language of algorithmic logic we have ready at disposition formulas that express the semantical properties of programs, such as termination, correctness, etc.